 ![]() Loyalists and the Bahamas |

-With the exception of the pirates and religious dissidents who were attracted to it's labyrinth of hiding places, the Bahamas
+With the exception of those pirates and religious dissidents that had been attracted to its labyrinth of hiding places, the Bahamas

-had lain largely uninhabited for 270 years after the indigenous Lucayans had all died, either from the diseases the
+had lain uninhabited for some 270 years after the indigenous Lucayans (Arawaks) had either died from diseases the

-![]() I'm sure the Abacos parrots would like such sceptics to consider, that if America's revolution had extended to the Bahamas, descendants of the original settlers wouldn't still own most of the land (e.g. Hawaii) or enjoy some of the cleanest waters in the world, they instead would probably have some of the most polluted, not exactly the perfect setting for a James Bond movie.
+![]() ![]() I'm sure the Abacos parrots would like such sceptics to consider, that if America's revolution had extended to the Bahamas, descendants of the original settlers wouldn't still own most of their land (e.g. Hawaii) or enjoy some of the cleanest waters in the world, they instead would probably have some of the most polluted, not exactly the perfect setting for a James Bond movie. ![]() Dynamic Drive

 Loyalist Monuments |